OXeu/ReactCross/README.md

+# ReactCross
-# React Multiplatform Framework
+A React Multiplatform Framework.
-Build native experince app on each platform.
+Build native experience app on each platform.

-Support React Native, Web, Weapp,etc.
+Support React Native, Web, Weapp, etc.

 # How it works